Skip to content

 Today was a bittersweet day in kindergarten as we got to snap a special picture with our amazing principal before her next adventure begins.
 Thank you, Mrs. Leibel, for the love, support, smiles, and encouragement you have given our kindergarten kiddos each and every day.
 Your kindness and leadership have made such a difference in our school and community.
 Our kindergarten friends will miss your hallway visits, cheerful greetings, and the way you made school feel like home.
 Wishing you nothing but happiness and success in this new chapter-once a part of our kindergarten family, always a part of it!! #ProudToBeANighthawk

-4 days ago, Dee Mogck
+about 1 month ago, Dee Mogck

 kg